 But it doesn’t make sense to deploy A.I. to tasks and activities that humans can easily do.

 To be blunt, many A.I. products are “low-hanging” fruit that fails to leverage the power of A.I. to address complex problems and processes.

 Here are a few examples:

-- Driving: While self-driving vehicles are intriguing and could take bad drivers off the roads, driving is something that human can easily do and many people like driving.
-A.I. has been applied to autonomous vehicles because there are a limited number of potential scenarios such as routes, the movement of other vehicles and weather conditions; something that can be easily addressed with computing power and software.
+- Driving: While self-driving vehicles are intriguing and could take bad drivers off the road, driving is something that human can easily do and many people like driving.
+A.I. has been applied to autonomous vehicles because there are a limited number of potential scenarios such as routes, the movement of other vehicles, and weather conditions; something that can be easily addressed with computing power and software.

 - Customer service: Visit a Website and you’ll likely see a chatbot that promises to answer all your questions.
 Again, does A.I. really need to be applied to customer service?
 People are good at delivering customer service.
 They can communicate and be empathetic.

 - Email: Gmail caused a stir recently when it started to automatically provide people with content for email responses.
 Rather than typing a sentence, Gmail delivers, saving you seconds of “work”.
 Yes, it’s a creative use of A.I. but auto-answers are likely not something that people requested or, in fact, really need

 As important, there are many things that are bad for humanity that A.I. should not be applied to such as:

 - A.I.-enabled military weapons.
 We’re talking about fully autonomous weapons using A.I. that are programmed to kill.
 These types of weapons could be devastating, particularly if they fall into the wrong hands.

 - A.I. that causes widespread job losses.
 A.I. will impact the work currently done by people but jobs shouldn’t disappear.
 It’s interesting that the World Economic Forum believes that 58 million new jobs will be created due to advances in A.I.